KSmanis/docker-gentoo-distcc/README.md

 405bb6e87ce8        ksmanis/gentoo-distcc:tcp   "tini -e 143 -- dock…"   2 seconds ago       Up 2 seconds        0.0.0.0:3632->3632/tcp   gentoo-distcc-tcp
 ```

-Command line arguments are passed on verbatim to distccd.
+Command-line arguments are passed on verbatim to distccd.
 For instance, you can
 turn on the built-in HTTP statistics server:

 ```shell